Robert Dubler SCCONTACT DETAILS

 At the trial level, Robert has appeared in numerous lengthy and complex commercial cases.
 Cases include acting for the plaintiff in Australian Retirement Group v Commonwealth Bank, a class action of borrowers arising from the Commonwealth Bank’s acquisition of Bankwest; Sherwood v CBA (acting as lead counsel), a class action against the Commonwealth Bank in respect of the collapse of the financial adviser Storm which occupied many months of hearings; shareholder class actions in respect of the companies: Ion, Compass and Babcock and Brown; Forty Two International v Barnes FCA 85 a lengthy Federal Court commercial and trade practices case.
 One of Robert’s major commercial cases (commencing in 2006), includes a long-running inquiry as to damages in the Supreme Court following proceedings which found the unlawful termination of a 103 year lease to build a private hospital and car park adjacent to the Royal Prince Alfred Hospital(Macquarie International Health Clinic Pty Ltd v Sydney Local Health District).
 The initial proceedings were the subject of appeals to the New South Wales Court of Appeal and the High Court.
 The subsequent inquiry as to damages in the Supreme Court was conducted over more than 100 hearing days with judgements in 2016 and 2017.

-In 2016, following a surfing accident, Robert sustained a high spinal chord injury.
-Robert returned to practice in 2017 where he has conducted hearings in the Supreme Court of New South Wales (Macquarie International Health Clinic Pty Ltd v Sydney Local Health District) and the High Court (Dimitrov v the Supreme Court of Victoria) – a class action following the collapse of the great southern vineyard investment scheme, as well as mediations.
+In 2016, following a surfing accident, Robert sustained a high spinal cord injury which has confined Robert to a wheelchair.
+Robert returned to practice in 2017 where he has conducted hearings in the Supreme Court of New South Wales (Macquarie International Health Clinic Pty Ltd v Sydney Local Health District) and the High Court (Dimitrov v the Supreme Court of Victoria) – a class action following the collapse of the great southern vineyard investment scheme, mediations as well as sitting on the New South Wales civil and administrative Tribunal as a senior member.

-Robert has concluded writing a book in the field of International criminal law which is due to be published in 2018.
+Robert has concluded writing a major work in the field of international criminal law, “crimes against humanity in the 21st century” which is due to be published by Bril, International publishers, in 2018.

 Robert is a LEADR accredited mediator.
 He has also acted as a commercial Arbitrator.
 Robert acted as part of the Board of Arbitrators in the long running (over 12 months) Sea Containers dispute over a series of ship building contracts following the removal of the previous board (see Ict Pty Ltd v Sea Containers Ltd NSWSC 77).
 The Board's award was upheld following challenge in the courts.